The Friends of Eddie Coyle (novel): Plot

 Eddie Coyle is an aging, low-level gunrunner for a crime organization in Boston, Massachusetts.
 He is awaiting sentencing after being convicted of driving a hijacked truck in New Hampshire.
 Eddie had been driving the truck for Dillon, a convicted felon and career criminal who is well connected to the syndicate.
 Coyle has refused to give Dillon up to the authorities in exchange for leniency.
 Coyle's last chance to avoid a prison term is a sentencing recommendation from ATF Special Agent Dave Foley, who demands that Coyle become an informer in return.

 A gang led by Jimmy Scalisi and Artie Van has been pulling off a series of daring day-time bank robberies with pistols supplied by Coyle.
-One of Coyle's sources for the pistols is a young gun runner, Jackie Brown, who is involved in a deal to supply military machine guns (M16 assault rifles) for other clients.
+One of Coyle's sources for the pistols is a young gun runner, Jackie Brown, who is involved in a deal to supply military machine guns (M16s) for other clients.
 When taking the delivery of the pistols, Coyle witnesses the rifles in the trunk of Jackie Brown's car and immediately informs Foley.
 Jackie is apprehended by Foley and his agents.
 Coyle feels he has fulfilled his end of the deal, but Foley puts the squeeze on Eddie, demanding more information for his cooperation.

 Angry at his mis-treatment of her, Scalisi's girlfriend Wanda tips off the police about the next planned bank robbery, leading the state police to arrest Scalisi and Van's gang in the commission of the robbery.
 During the arrests, the police shoot and kill a young member of the gang who is well-connected (and possibly related) to the head of a powerful crime family.